Starwood American Express *Best Signup Offer*

 Known as Starpoints, you earn them on everything you buy.
 For regular purchases, you earn 1 Starpoint per dollar on every purchase made.
 For spending at Starwood properties, the amount of points you earn depends on your SPG tier:

 Starwood Preferred GuestStarwood now has more than 1,100 hotels and resorts.
 Their major brands include W Hotels, Sheraton, Westin, Le Meridian, St. Regis, and The Luxury Collection (which consists of over 90 unique properties).

 This is the base tier for those new to the Preferred Guest program.
 At their properties you will earn a total of 4 points per dollar -- 2 as an SPG member plus 2 for using this card.

 Gold Starwood Preferred Guest

-You automatically reach this tier if you have 10 stays (or 25 nights) at their hotels in a calendar year.
+You automatically reach this tier if you have 10 eligible stays (or 25 eligible nights) at their hotels in a calendar year.